ilam1/Djaghrouri/README.md

 Bayan Berri, Irene Lam, Jason Lam

 ### Description
 This is a multiplayer game of Jeopardy with our own unique twists coded in Java.
-The user is prompted to either make their own game, or to choose from a list of pre-given categories to play from.
-From there on, the player is able to choose between Normal or Special Edition Jeopardy, and then compete with others for the most amount of points.
+The user is prompted to either make their own game, or to choose from a list of pre-given categories to play from and then compete with others for the most amount of points.
 At the end, All or Nothing! or Bet! is invoked to determine the winner.

-### Jargon Explained
-* Special Edition Jeopardy randomly enhances certain boxes with a chance for player(s) to double the amount of money they win (similar to Double Jeopardy), except failure comes with a randomly generated twist, losing double thier amount.
-* Normal Jeopardy fills x location(s) with Double Jeopardy, and follows the regular format for Jeopardy.

 ## Launch Instructions
 1. Open terminal.